erincatto/box2d/docs/collision.md

 Box2D shape primitives support several operations:
 - Test a point for overlap with the primitive
 - Perform a ray cast against the primitive
-- Compute the primitive's AABB
+- Compute the primitive's bounding box
 - Compute the mass properties of the primitive

 ### Circles